DavidFB94/gym-buddies/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentors, [Tim Nelson](https://github.com/TravelTimN) and Luke Buchanan for their support throughout the development of this project.
-- I would like to thank my partner Maria for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my wife Maria for believing in me, and allowing me to make this transition into software development.